Electron Engine ™

 This uses a normal, grounded RCA connector, all wiring is classical and normal, and little to say about it, with no complications or difficulties.

-LL1636 is the only transformer of this family with a real static shield inside, which makes it specially suited for floating input connection, as we are doing here.
+a floating input is something very difficult for a step up transformer, because it works only with a transformer with static shield between the primary and secondary.
+Such a transformer is LL1636.
 This MAY become a problem solver for hums problems for which the reason can not really be found.
-You can also try his circuit with any other transformer, though it targets mainly for LL1636.
 The only difference between with circuit #1 or #2 is:

 Yamamoto Floating Ground RCA (Cinch) Connector